apache/iceberg/docs/docs/flink-writes.md

 Range distribution can also cluster data on non-partition columns.
 E.g., table is partitioned hourly on ingestion time.
 Queries often include predicate on a non-partition column like `device_id` or `country_code`.
-Range partition would improve the query performance by clustering on the non-partition column.
+Range partition would improve the query performance by clustering on the non-partition column when table `SortOrder` is defined with the non-partition column.

 Range distribution only shuffle the data via range partitioner.
 Rows are *not* sorted within a data file, which Flink streaming writer doesn't support yet.